nl900/Spring-Boot-Demo/README.md

 ## Spring-Boot-Demo <br/>
+---
 Docker Compose for Spring Boot application with PostgreSQL.
-The app has actuator endpoints enabled.<br/>
+The app has actuator endpoints enabled. <br/>
 ---
 ***To run<br/>***
 Create an Executable Jar<br/>